SecondeJK/personal/Devplan.md

 1. Build a Strategic app that takes the core concepts of encapsulation and interfacing
 2. Build an Observer app that builds in a pre-PHP-API event/listener model
+3. Build a Factory Application
+4. Build an Abstract Factory Application